wissol/eo/lexicon.md

 | aurolak | to lose a child | perder a un hijo/a | or a tragedy of that sort |
 | ayea | grass | hierba ||
 | baa | boat, canoe | barca, canoa ||
+| baadus | harbor, any location, place or building where to the leave a bot
 | baak | to sail | navegar ||
 | babaa | sheep | oveja ||
 | baba | lazy | gandul |